-YugaByte DB is a good fit for cloud native applications that need to serve mission-critical data reliably, with zero data loss, high availability and low latency.
+YugaByte DB is a good fit for fast-growing, cloud native applications that need to serve business-critical data reliably, with zero data loss, high availability and low latency.
 Common use cases include:

 Distributed Online Transaction Processing (OLTP) applications needing multi-region scalability without compromising strong consistency and low latency.
 E.g. User identity, Retail product catalog, Financial data service.